ibm-cloud-docs/cis-cli-plugin/cis-cli-plugin.md

 ### Get Firewall events
 {: #get-firewall}
+This command will be deprecated.
+Use `secuirty-events` instead.

 **NAME**

    `firewall-events` - List events triggered by an active web application firewall rule.
+(Deprecated, use 'security-events' commands.)

 **USAGE**